Saymanning/Honey_Bee_Colony_Loss_US/README.md

 ### Purpose of this analysis:

-  The purpose of this project is to analyze the data on Honey Bee Colony Loss from 2010 to 2020 to determine at what levels different stressors, focusing on  "The Four P's", are causing or contributing to the decline of managed honey bee colonies in the US in order to determine where funding and research should be focused.
+  The purpose of this project is to analyze the data on Honey Bee Colony Loss from 2015 to 2020 to determine at what levels different stressors, focusing on “The Four P's", are causing or contributing to the decline of managed honey bee colonies in the US in order to better understand colony losses and determine what can be done to help reduce future losses.

 ### Why we chose this topic:
   This analysis was selected because we want to highlight the growing decline of Honey Bee colonies in the U.S.